 The new enlarged Skeptic is a big improvement – well done!

-However I was disappointed by the interview with James Randi by Chris French.
+However I was disappointed by the.
 Chris began his interview by writing, “If sceptics were allowed to have patron saints, James Randi would undoubtedly fill that role”.
 In accordance with his reverential tone, he spared Randi the slightest challenge.
 But in view of the fact that Chris and I are working together on an experimental investigation of telephone telepathy I wish he had asked Randi about his so-called Pigasus award for research on this very subject.